socialecologyboku/MISO2/docs/source/background/about.rst

-About==========This section contains an overview over the MISO2 software.
-For more information, please refer to the published articleand its supplementary information... toctree::   software_architecture   system_definition   data   uncertainty_parametrisation
+About==========This section contains background information on the MISO2 software.
+For more detailed information, please refer tothe published article and its supplementary information... toctree::   software_architecture   system_definition   data   uncertainty_parametrisation